 - A Bachelor’s or Master’s degree in a related scientific specialty or discipline, or an equivalent combination of education and/or experience that demonstrates comprehensive knowledge and understanding of research principles and practices.

 - Experience building population genomic libraries, developing bioinformatic pipelines, and conducting population genomics analyses is preferred but not required.

 - Computer literacy in R and a commitment to open science practices.

 - Exceptional organizational skills and strong ability to accomplish tasks independently

 - Scientific diving experience is preferred but not required.

-To apply, please please send a cover letter that describes your interest in the position, a curriculum vitae, and the contact information for three references to Malin Pinsky (email@example.com).
-Please combine all components of the application into a single file, and include “CORAL tech position” in the subject line.
-Review of applications will begin on April 14, 2017 and continue until the position is filled.
+To apply, please please send a cover letter that describes your interest in and qualifications for the position, a curriculum vitae, and the contact information for three references to Malin Pinsky (email@example.com).
+Please combine all components of the application into a single file, and include “Molecular Ecology Researcher” in the subject line.
+Review of applications will continue until the position is filled.